Coneriys/apache4/docs/content/reference/install-configuration/providers/kv/etcd.md

 ---
-title: "Traefik Etcd Documentation"
+title: "apache4 Etcd Documentation"
-description: "Use etcd as a provider for configuration discovery in Traefik Proxy.
+description: "Use etcd as a provider for configuration discovery in apache4 Proxy.
 Automate and store your configurations with Etcd.
 Read the technical documentation."
 ---

-# Traefik & etcd
+# apache4 & etcd

 ## Configuration Example